bparanj/crystal/programming/iac/docs/boto/create-security-group.md

 This egress rule allows all outbound traffic from resources associated with the security group to any destination IP address (`0.0.0.0/0`) on any port (`from_port = 0` and `to_port = 0`) and any protocol (`protocol = "-1"`).

-The main reasons for including an egress rule in a security group are:
+The main reasons for  an egress rule in a security group are:

 1. Internet Access: If your resources (e.g., EC2 instances) within the security group need to access the internet or external services, an egress rule is necessary.
 Without an egress rule allowing outbound traffic, your resources would not be able to initiate outbound connections to the internet, even if they have a public IP address.